 Ras-el-hanout chicken baked with bulghur wheat

-In a few months, we are leaving Spain and moving to Malaysia.
+In a few months, I am leaving Spain and moving to Malaysia.
 It’s a big move obviously – it’s going to be even further away from friends and family, starting a new job, learning a new language… definitely a big step!

 Another reason why it is a big step is because it involves clearing out my kitchen.
 I have a LOT of stuff to eat up, and over the next few months there are going to be a fair few posts along the theme of, “I had this in my cupboard and it needed eating…” Today’s star “using up” ingredients are bulghur wheat and ras-el-hanout.
-I haven’t cooked with bulghur wheat in a long time, we mainly have it in for when my boyfriend wants to make tabbouleh.
+I haven’t cooked with bulghur wheat in a long time.
 However, now it needs Using Up.
 I bought the ras-el-hanout in a gorgeous little spice shop in Granada, and this is the first time I have used it.

 Ingredients (serves 2)

 – 120g bulghur wheat